Compassion is an essential tech skill that needs to be taught as an integral part of tech education.

 I recommend the book Design for Real Life to anyone making things for and with other humans.
 That’s pretty much all of us.
 Educators, for example, are always designing, particularly forms.
 Learn how to make compassionate forms that avoid inadvertent cruelty and exclusion.

-A big part of compassionate design is recognizing stress cases.
-To design for inclusion and real life, look to the stress cases.
+A necessary part of design is compassion, and a necessary part of compassion is recognizing stress cases and the structural realities of marginalized people.
+To design for inclusion and real life, look to the stress cases and the margins.
 They “put our design and content choices to the test of real life”.

 Real life is complicated.
 It’s full of joy and excitement, sure, but also stress, anxiety, fear, shame, and crisis.
 We might experience harassment or abuse, lose a loved one, become chronically ill, get into an accident, have a financial emergency, or simply be vulnerable for not fitting into society’s expectations.